 I was seated directly across from a large window (pictured above) and I really liked it where I was because for most of the night I could see the light shining in from the full moon.
 However, during the ceremony I noticed two alien ‘greys’ with their big black eyes staring in at me from the window.
 They gave me the strong impression that they had just came from the moon.
 I looked down at my stone and noticed that it had come to life!
 It was no longer a stone but had shape shifted into a human finger, nail and all.
 I squeezed it tightly and remained completely calm and relaxed.
 The two aliens stayed at the window for quite some time but I didn’t feel threatened in any way, they seemed to be curious more than anything else.
 I tried my best to put them to the back of my mind so that I could begin to work with the medicine.
 I needed to find answers to some questions and all of this just seemed like a distraction.

 I called on my spirit animal, the wolf, who appeared right there before me and I put a question to Mother Ayahuasca which went something along the lines of “How do I love myself more?”
 Instantly I was shown myself through the eyes of other people, friends and family, I could see my face and all of its features.
 It was an extremely emotional and beautiful moment.
-I could see completely how my energy affects those around me in a positive manner.
+I was shown how my energy affects those around me in a positive manner.
 I then had a vision of some kind of celebration yet to come, in it I was with a girl and she loved me for who I was.
 She wrapped her arms around me and kissed me on the cheek.
 My friends and family were all around, congratulating me and shaking my hand.
 My friend Paul was there also and he was sharing in the delight.
 I gave him a hug and while I hugged him spirits shouted out “Don’t you remember him now?
 He’s your brother, he’s your brother!”
 I then asked “Will this day come soon?”
-And the spirits laughed and said “You don’t need to know that… it will ruin it.
-Just know that it will.”
+And the spirits laughed and said “You don’t need to know that… for it will ruin it.
+Just know that it will.
+You are loved.”
 I left and came back to my body although it still felt like I was looking through someone else’s eyes.
 I stared at my arms, legs and stomach in awe and realised deeply how precious my body was and how much I loved it, how much I love myself.
 I could see too that my body is not exactly who I am and that it is only a vehicle I am using for the moment.
 I will eventually leave it behind and go back to the world of spirit.

 Throughout the night I went to many other places that I simply cannot describe.
 I’ve journeyed down tunnels and walked around massive Ancient Greek or Roman style libraries with huge stone pillars.
 I guess I’m still trying to process some things.
 As the effects of the medicine gradually started to wind down I recall one final thing, Mother Ayahuasca appeared to me in the form of a large serpent.
 She wrapped herself around my body and my consciousness and surrounded me with an embrace which felt very much like a blessing, I sent her love and slowly started coming back to my body.